d-creations/NC-Edit7/rebuild-plan.md

 - Provide controls for playback speed, zoom/pan, and toggling channel overlays.
 - Highlight current execution line by mapping ParserService timeline to plot animation.
- - Accept plot point payloads returned alongside executed program data to keep channel views synchronized with the 3D scene.
+ - Accept plot point payloads returned alongside executed program data to keep channel views synchronized with the 3D scene. open and close the plot by a toggle in the UI make the width resizeable

 ## 10. Workflow & Data Flow
 1. User selects machine/channels → `StateService` updates configuration.